Skip to content

 Act quickly

-Save the profile, messages, listing, receipt, payment record, transaction ID, recipient details, wallet address, or tracking information.
-Contact the payment provider immediately and ask what can still be stopped, disputed, frozen, or reported.
+Save the profile, messages, listing, receipt, payment record, transaction ID, email address, phone number, wallet address, or tracking details.
+Contact the bank, card issuer, payment app, exchange, gift card company, or wire service immediately.

 • If the purchase stayed inside Instagram checkout or Meta Pay, check Instagram order support.